Azure/business-process-automation/README.md

 ![](images/home.png)
 6. Select "Ingest Documents"
 7. Upload your first document!
 Once your document upload is completed, You'll see a message indicating "Upload Successful".
 You can upload more than one document at a time here.

-  **Note**: *your documents should be in pdf/image format.
+**Note**: *your documents should be in pdf/image format or .wav format.
 The first document loaded may take several minutes.
 However, all subsequent documents should be processed much faster*

+  ## 9. View Your Results
+  Your results will be stored in a Cosmos database within your Azure Resource Group.
-Navigate to your cosmosDB in your Azure Resource Portal for your new output
+    - Navigate to your cosmosDB in your Azure Resource Portal (which will also have the same name as your project name)
+    - Navigtate to your Data Explorer
+    - You should see a container, named after your project name.
+Select that container.
+    - You will see a SQL query, named after your project name.
+Select that query.
+    - Within that query, Select Items.
+Here you should see multiple items.
+      - The first item will be your pipeline metadata.
+      - The second will be contain the output from your first document
+      - An additional item will be created for each uploaded document

 You can further customize your UI via the front end repo https://github.com/<your github account>/bpa-engine-frontend.
 Simple instructions on how to quickly do so are coming soon